Wade Sanders

-Wade Sanders is an attorney from San Diego, California and a retired United States Navy Captain who served as Deputy Assistant United States Secretary of the Navy for Reserve Affairs during the Clinton Administration.
+Wade Sanders is an attorney from San Diego, California, and a retired United States Navy captain who served as Deputy Assistant United States Secretary of the Navy for Reserve Affairs during the Clinton Administration.
 He was formerly California Lt.
 Gov. John Garamendi's senior adviser for veterans and military affairs.
 As an attorney, he specialized in the legal practice of corporate governance and ethics, as well as employee owned companies and lobbying for major corporations.
 In December 2008, he pleaded guilty to one charge of possession of child pornography and served almost three years in prison.
-On January 9, 2013, Sanders was disbarred.
+On January 9, 2013, he was disbarred.

 Early life and education

 Sanders is the son of a career U.S. Navy officer who was injured while serving aboard the USS Pensacola, and Mary Houston, an artist.

 Sanders received his Bachelor of Arts from California State University, Long Beach, his Juris Doctor from the University of San Diego School of Law, and is a graduate of the Naval War College.
 He also attended Harvard Kennedy School at Harvard University.